lucid2713/lucid2713.github.io/_portfolio/7_project.markdown

 ---
 layout: post
-title: Project
+title: Color Your Voice
-description: a project with a background image
+description: interacitve project using MAX MSP and Processing
 img:
 ---